Cloud forest: Characteristics

-In comparison with lower-altitude tropical moist forests, cloud forests show a reduced tree stature combined with increased stem density and generally, a lower diversity of woody plants.
-Trees in these regions are generally shorter and more heavily stemmed than in lower-altitude forests in the same regions, often with gnarled trunks and branches, forming dense, compact crowns.
-Their leaves become smaller, thicker and harder with increasing altitude.
-The high moisture promotes the development of a high biomass and biodiversity of epiphyte, particularly bryophytes, lichens, ferns (including filmy ferns), bromeliads and orchids.
-The number of endemic plants can be very high.
+Compared with lower-altitude tropical moist forests, cloud forests are characterised by reduced tree stature combined with increased stem density and, generally, lower woody plant diversity.
+Trees tend to be shorter and more heavily stemmed than their lowland counterparts, with gnarled trunks, dense compact crowns, and leaves that become progressively smaller, thicker, and harder with increasing altitude.

-An important feature of cloud forests is the tree crowns that intercept the wind-driven cloud moisture, part of which drips to the ground.
-This fog drip occurs when water droplets from the fog adhere to the needles or leaves of trees or other objects, coalesce into larger drops and then drop to the ground.
-It can be an important contribution to the hydrologic cycle.
+The persistently high moisture promotes exceptional development of epiphytes, plants that grow on other plants without making them parasites, particularly bryophytes (mosses and liverworts), lichens, ferns (including filmy ferns), bromeliads, and orchids.
+Epiphyte biomass can be very high; in some cloud forests, the weight of mosses and other epiphytes on a single tree exceeds the weight of the tree's own foliage.
+The number of endemic plant species can also be very high.

-Cloud forests are often peatlands, showcasing many classic peatland attributes.
-Due to the high water content of the soil, the reduced solar radiation and the low rates of decomposition and mineralization, the soil acidity is very high, with more humus and peat often forming the upper soil layer.
+Cloud forests are frequently peatlands.
+The combination of high soil moisture, reduced solar radiation, and low rates of decomposition and mineralisation creates strongly acidic soils, with humus and peat often forming the upper soil layer.

 Stadtmüller (1987) distinguishes two general types of tropical montane cloud forests: